evgenyneu/evgenii.com/files/2016/08/card_experiment/index.md

   /**
    * Deals the cards from the deck until there are not enough cards to deal.
    *
-   * Starts by dealing `startNumber` of cards from the deck.
+   * Starts by dealing `number` of cards from the deck.
    * The last card dealt determines a new number of cards to be dealt form those remaining:
    *   if it is an ace, the new number is 1;
    *   if it is a Jack, Queen or King, the new number is 5;